-A significant risk is an identified and assessed risk of material misstatement that, in the auditor's professional judgment, requires special audit consideration.
+A significant risk is an identified and assessed risk of material misstatement that, in the auditors' professional judgment, requires special audit consideration.
 Within our audit, we focused on the following areas.

 - Management override of controls

 - Improper revenue recognition

-- Implementation of new accounting standards
+- Implementation of new accounting standard

+- IT Controls

+- Capital asset depreciation manual spreadsheet

-Accounting Standards
+Accounting Standards and Regulatory Updates